Days of hot weather grip Southern Europe, North Africa

 The Italian air force, which oversees the national weather service, said the interior parts of the islands of Sardinia and Sicily could expect to see temperatures upwards of 40 degrees Celsius (104 F) by Friday.
 By early afternoon on Thursday in Rome, the city famous for its ornamental as well as strategically placed sidewalk drinking fountains sizzled in 38 C (100 F) heat.

+"I drink a lot of water, more water, more water and more water,'' said Hank Heerat, a tourist from the Netherlands cycling down the broad boulevard flanking the Roman Forum.

+At the ancient Colosseum, Civil Protection volunteers distributed hundreds of bottles of water to visitors.

-Beyond Italy, the spell of hot, dry weather prompted four municipalities in central Serbia to declare an emergency after Rzav River levels plummeted, endangering water supplies.
-Authorities imposed drinking water restrictions affecting some 250,000 people, while the Serbian army brought in water tanks for public use.
+In Serbia, the spell of hot, dry weather prompted four municipalities to declare an emergency after Rzav River levels plummeted, endangering water supplies.
+Authorities imposed drinking water restrictions affecting some 250,000 people, while the army brought in water tanks for public use.

-“We have a period of severe drought, we cannot take any more water from the river,” Zoran Barac, the head of a local water supply utility company, told Serbian state broadcaster RTS.
+“We have a period of severe drought, we cannot take any more water from the river,” Zoran Barac, the head of a local water supply utility, told state broadcaster RTS.

 In Spain, the national weather service warned temperatures could hit 44 C (111 F) in some areas in coming days.
 Parts of the northeastern Catalonia region were forecast to reach 42 C (107.6 F) on Thursday.